 Hacking the Bacterial Social Network

-The work builds on the 2005 discovery that the bacteria produce toxic proteins, which they can transfer to their neighbors through direct contact to either kill or control them, possibly to gain better access to nutrients in densely populated microbial communities through a process called contact-dependent growth inhibition (CDI).
-Learning how the bacteria interact and communicate is helping to resolve the possibly different activities of the toxins, which “may affect different bacteria differently.”
-Found in soil and gut bacteria, as well as in human pathogens, some of these toxins of CDI systems are present, for example, in Pseudomonas aeruginosa, which is involved in lung disease.
+The work builds on the 2005 discovery that bacteria produce toxic proteins which they can transfer to their neighbors through direct contact to either kill or control them.
+This strategy may help them gain better access to nutrients in densely populated microbial communities through a process called contact-dependent growth inhibition (CDI).
+Learning how bacteria interact and communicate is helping to resolve the different activities of the toxins, which may affect different bacteria differently.
+CDI system toxins are found in soil and gut bacteria, as well as in human pathogens like Pseudomonas aeruginosa which is involved in lung disease.

 Michalska, K., et al. “Structure of a Novel Antibacterial Toxin That Exploits Elongation Factor Tu to Cleave Specific Transfer RNAs.”
 Nucleic Acids Res.
 45(17), 10306–10320 (2017).
 [DOI:10.1093/nar/gkx700].